nerdflation/nerdflation.github.com/design/iteration-plan.markdown

 and you have enough people to do the work.
 (In fact, a pipelined iteration may be an excellent way to start training up more junior members of the team: they can work somewhat independently, but their work will receive formal review every one or two weeks.
-Meantime, the rest of the project can proceed apace.)
+Meanwhile, the rest of the project can proceed apace.)

 Staffing Levels